 I'm looking for a startup to join!
 Ideally an early-stage one with a product-focused CEO who’s ready to delegate some Product work in order to better focus on CEO-ing.
-I did this at Cantaloupe Systems where I led PM from early-stage to $16M ARR and a 4x-to-investors exit.
-I'd like to do that again!
+I did this at UpCodes where I grew paid signups 3.6x in just 10 months, and at Cantaloupe Systems where I led Product from early-stage to $16M ARR and a 4x-to-investors exit.
+Let's do that again!

 I'm focusing my search on what I know best: developer tools/APIs (the next Algolia or Vercel) or tech that manages physical stuff (the next Flexport or PlanGrid).